iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 the character stands idle doing nothing by default.
-But with the press of a button in the controller, the player may command the character to do a few things: shoot, jump or walk.
+But with the press of a button in the controller, the player may command the character to do a few things: shoot, jump, or walk.
 And, of course, each of these actions activate the respective animation on the screen.
-In the best Resident Evil style, this game only allows a character to shoot while idle and also forces you to first be idle after a jump before doing any other action.
+In the best Resident Evil style, this game only allows a character to shoot while idle and forces you to first be idle after a jump before doing any other action.
 Think of that as the time it takes to restore one's balance after falling.
 This description may seem overly complicated on text, but fortunately the nice folks in the Comp Sci department